-The Maryland Accessible Homes for Seniors is a statewide program offered to low income elderly individuals that makes improvements to one's home to increase accessibility.
-This program aids in allowing seniors to continue to live independently in their homes, rather than require institutionalization, and may include a variety of improvements, such as installing ramps, railings, grab bars, and widening doorways.
+Maryland Accessible Homes for Seniors is a statewide program available to low-income elderly individuals that allows them to make improvements to their home to increase accessibility.
+This program aids in allowing seniors to continue to live independently in their homes, rather than require institutionalization.
+A variety of improvements can include installing ramps, railings, grab bars, and widening doorways.

 In order to be eligible for the Maryland Accessible Homes for Seniors program, there are both individual and home criteria that must be met.

 The Maryland Accessible Homes for Seniors program, via the WholeHome program, offers financial assistance for a variety of home improvements to increase accessibility for elderly Maryland residents.
 Improvements and modifications may include the following: